-Reaffirming in this regard, the commitment to achieving internationally agreed development goals, including those contained in the United Nations Millennium Declaration and in the outcomes of the major United Nations conferences and international agreements since 1992,
+Reaffirming in that regard the commitment to achieving the internationally agreed development goals, including those contained in the United Nations Millennium Declaration and in the outcomes of the major United Nations conferences held and international agreements made since 1992,

-Recalling that the Johannesburg Plan of Implementation will further build on the achievements made since the United Nations Conference on Environment and Development and expedite the realization of the remaining goals.
-To this end, we commit ourselves to undertaking concrete actions and measures at all levels and to enhancing international cooperation, taking into account the Rio principles, including, inter alia, the principle of common but differentiated responsibilities as set out in principle 7 of the Rio Declaration on Environment and Development.
-These efforts will also promote the integration of the three components of sustainable development - economic development, social development and environmental protection - as interdependent and mutually reinforcing pillars.
-Poverty eradication, changing unsustainable patterns of production and consumption and protecting and managing the natural resource base of economic and social development are overarching objectives of, and essential requirements for, sustainable development, Reaffirming that the Commission for Sustainable Development should continue to be the highlevel Commission for sustainable development within the United Nations system,
+Recalling that the Johannesburg Plan of Implementation will build further on the achievements made since the United Nations Conference on Environment and Development and that the Plan expedites the realization of the remaining goals; to that end, committing ourselves to undertaking concrete actions and measures at all levels and to enhancing international cooperation, taking into account the Rio principles, including, inter alia, the principle of common but differentiated responsibilities as set out in principle 7 of the Rio Declaration on Environment and Development, efforts that will also promote the integration of the three components of sustainable development - economic development, social development and environmental protection - as interdependent and mutually reinforcing pillars; and recalling that poverty eradication, changing unsustainable patterns of production and consumption, and protecting and managing the natural resource base of economic and social development are overarching objectives of, and essential requirements for, sustainable development,

+Reaffirming that the Commission for Sustainable Development should continue to be the high-level commission responsible for sustainable development within the United Nations system,

-Reaffirming further the mandate of the Commission on Sustainable Development as stipulated in Agenda 21, General Assembly resolution 47/191 and the Johannesburg Plan of Implementation,
+Reaffirming further the mandate of the Commission on Sustainable Development as stipulated in Agenda 21, General Assembly resolution 47/191 of 22 December 1992 and the Johannesburg Plan of Implementation,

-Taking into account General Assembly resolution 57/253,
+Taking into account General Assembly resolution 57/253 of 20 December 2002,

-Having considered the Report of the Commission on Sustainable Development at its 11th session,
+Having considered the report of the Commission on Sustainable Development on its eleventh session, $^{202}$

-Future Organisation of Work of the Commission on Sustainable Development
+Future organization of work of the Commission

-1. Decides that the organisation of work of the Commission should contribute to advancing implementation of Agenda 21, the Programme for the Further Implementation of Agenda 21 and the Johannesburg Plan of Implementation at all levels.

-2. Decides that, in order to fulfill its mandate, the work of the Commission will be organised as a series of two-year action-oriented "Implementation Cycles" which will include a "Review Session" and a "Policy Session".
-The cycle will function as follows:
+- 1. Decides that the organization of work of the Commission on Sustainable Development should contribute to advancing the implementation of Agenda 21, the Programme for the Further Implementation of Agenda 21 and the Johannesburg Plan of Implementation at all levels; - 2.
+Also decides that in order to fulfil its mandate the work of the Commission will be organized in a series of two-year action-oriented implementation cycles, which will include a review session and a policy session.
+The cycles will function as follows: - (a) The Commission's review sessions, to be held in April/May for a period of two to three weeks in the first year of the cycle, will undertake an evaluation of progress in implementing Agenda 21, the Programme for the Further

+&lt;sup>201 General Assembly resolution 55/2.

+&lt;sup>202 Official Records of the Economic and Social Council, Supplement No. 9 (E/2003/29).

-(a) The Commission's Review Sessions, to be held in April/May for a period of 2 to 3 weeks in the first year of the cycle, will undertake an evaluation of progress in implementing Agenda 21, the Programme for the Further Implementation of Agenda 21 and the Johannesburg Plan of Implementation, while focusing on identifying constraints and obstacles in the process of implementation with regard to the selected thematic cluster of issues for the cycle.
+Implementation of Agenda 21 and the Johannesburg Plan of Implementation, while focusing on identifying constraints and obstacles in the process of implementation with regard to the selected thematic cluster of issues for the cycle;